How Much Does It Cost To File For Divorce In San Diego County?

 Can You Divorce Without A Lawyer?

 Only certain states have no-fault divorce laws, which means that there is no need for one party to accuse the other party of committing a wrong in order to get a divorce.
-However, even in states with no-fault divorce laws, there are several requirements that must be met before a divorce can be finalized.
+However, even in states with no-fault divorce laws, several requirements must be met before a divorce can be finalized.
 For example, one spouse may need to provide proof of financial irresponsibility in order to get their spouse’s name removed from their property deed or financial accounts.

 Even if everything else goes according to plan and you decide to get divorced without the help of a lawyer, it’s important to understand that your legal rights and responsibilities will vary depending on your state’s law.
 Always consult with an attorney if you’re unsure about any specific aspects of your legal separation.